Suzanne Valadon at the Centre Pompidou

-For its last exhibition before a long (very long) closure for renovations, the Pompidou Center invites us to dive into the works of the painter Suzanne Valadon.
-An emblematic and bold artist, she stands out for creating against the dominant artistic currents of her time.
-Indeed, she continuously painted reality at a time when cubism and abstract art were taking over everywhere, emphasizing the nude and the feminine.
-This is an event you definitely don't want to miss.
+For one of its last big exhibitions before a long closure for renovations, the Centre Pompidou invites us to dive into the work of the painter Suzanne Valadon.
+A bold and emblematic artist, she stands out for her creation that defies the dominant artistic currents of her time.
+Indeed, this artist continuously painted reality at a time when cubism and abstract art were taking over, highlighting the nude and the feminine.
+An event you definitely shouldn't miss!

 Voir cette publication sur Instagram